Azure/Spark-Operationalization-On-Azure/README.md

 Copy the batch_score.py from the [Azure ML vNext git repo](https://github.com/Azure/AzureML-vNext) to your local machine.

-This is the PySpark script that defines scoring web service for your food inspections model.
+This is the web service definition file that defines the inputs that your web service will expect and the outputs it will produce.
+You will need to provide these input and output parameters as commandline arguments when calling the web service create command from the Azure Machine Learning CLI

 From the command prompt on your machine, type the following CLI command to deploy your web service:

 ```
-aml service create batch -n batch_score_webservice -input --input-data -input --trained-model='wasb:///HdiSamples/HdiSamples/FoodInspectionDataModel’ -output --output-data
+aml service create batch -n batch_webservice -f batch_score.py --input:input-data --output=output-data
 ```

-This command creates your web service and saves it in the storage associated with the HDInsight cluster.
+This command creates your web service using the provided web service definition file(batch_score.py) and saves it in the storage associated with the HDInsight cluster.

 Run the following command for guidance on calling the web service:

 ```
-aml service view batch -n batch_score_webservice
+aml service view batch -n batch_webservice
 ```